AMALAJ666/Striver-Sheet/README.md

 # Striver-Sheet
-This is my progress of me being ture to my word.
+This is my progress of me being true to my word.